AISA-AISuperAgency/aisa-decision-intelligence-layer/examples/funding-model-simulation.md

 This is a practical example of why a Decision Intelligence Layer is needed.

-The question is not whether a funding model sounds elegant in theory.

-The real question is how it behaves across dynamic, agent-driven conditions before real capital and real contributors are exposed to it.
+It's irrelevant if a funding model sounds elegant in theory, but how it behaves across dynamic, agent-driven conditions before real capital and real contributors are exposed to it.